mattermost-community/mattermost-plugin-msteams-meetings/README.md

 ## License

-This repository is licensed under the [Mattermost Source Available License](LICENSE), and requires a valid Mattermost E20, Professional, or Enterprise license.
-See our [documentation](https://docs.mattermost.com/about/frequently-asked-questions.html#mattermost-source-available-license) to learn more.
-If you are contributing to the project, please enable [ServiceSettings.EnableDeveloper](https://docs.mattermost.com/configure/configuration-settings.html#enable-developer-mode) in your server's config.
-The plugin will not start and show an error message in your server logs, if you are the missing the Enterprise License.
+This repository is licensed under the [Mattermost Source Available License](LICENSE).

 ## Development